NativePHP/awesome-nativephp/README.md

 ### Laravel Full App Tutorial with NativePHP
 https://www.youtube.com/playlist?list=PLk7WHc3O9gjYkGYUXOCORXJMYFTC2A6Z5

-A series where [@ShaneDRosenthal](https://twitter.com/ShaneDRosenthal) creates a NativePHP Todos app and links it upp with a separate Jetstream app.
+A series where [@ShaneDRosenthal](https://twitter.com/ShaneDRosenthal) creates a NativePHP Todos app and links it up with a separate Jetstream app.
 Users can see what other team members are currently working on and what they have completed for the day/week etc.

 Type: electron